Welcome to the website for the book

 The appendices of the book contain five graphs.
 The computer programs to generate the graphs are available in a ZIP file.
 These programs consist of source code in text files in the languages R and SAS.
 They will be useful to readers who wish to understand how the figures were generated.
 The programs are heavily annotated to assist understanding.
 Click here to download the ZIP file.

-The book is available in paperback from some booksellers now (as listed below) and should be available from other major booksellers soon.
+The book is available in paperback from Amazon (as listed below) and from some other booksellers.

 Title: The War on Statistical Significance: The American Statistician vs. the New England Journal of Medicine